Mooncakes: Full of flavor ... and calories!

 Story highlights

-- Mid Autumn Festival celebrated on 15th day of eighth month of the lunar calendar
+- Mid-Autumn Festival celebrated on 15th day of eighth month of lunar calendar

 - Mooncakes as important to festivities as turkey is to Thanksgiving